metabase/static-embedding-reference-apps/README.md

 ## Running the apps

-To see an embedded Metabase dashboard in action, follow the instructions in the README for the relevant app.
+To see an embedded Metabase dashboard in action, [set up Metabase](#set-up-metabase), and follow the instructions in the README for the relevant app.
 If you're not sure which one to try, check out the [Node app](/node/README.md).

 ### [Node app](/node/README.md)